techythakur/techythakur/README.md

 - 💬 Feel free to reach out to me for volunteering, or just for some interesting discussion.

-- ✍️  In my free time, I pursue **Graphic Design** as a hobby/side hustles.
+- ✍️  In my free time, I pursue **Graphic Design and photography** as a hobby/side hustles.

 - 📫 You can shoot me an email at **amanthakur0203@gmail.com**